 ELEVATION: 2,086 m (6,844 ft)

-In the southern end of Palawan Island rears Mount Mantalingajan, the highest part of the encompassing Beaufort Mountains Ultramafics geological region, a largely unmapped array of ultramafic outcrops rising in the midst of the island.
-Mantalingajan, at a height of 2,086 m (6,844 ft), is the highest peak in Palawan.
+In the southern end of Palawan Island rears Mount Mantalingahan, the highest point of the encompassing Mantalingahan Mountain Range, a largely unmapped series of mountains rising in the midst of the southern part of the island.
+Mantalingahan, at a height of 2,086 m (6,844 ft), is the highest peak in Palawan.

 12. Mount Mariveles